KrishnaNAcharya/Xtract/README.md

 ```bash
 npm i
 ```
 For the python scripts, a virtual environment already exists within the repository.
-Simply run this command to it.
+Simply run this command to it
 ```bash
 .\env\Scripts\activate
 ```
-For those who run into an unauthorized access error, run the following command to bypass the execution policy temporarily:
+For those who run into an unauthorized access error, run the following command to bypass the execution policy temporarily
 ```bash
 Set-ExecutionPolicy Bypass -Scope Process
 ```